 “Of course.
 Take your time.”

-She walked around the glass cubicles to the back, where her biometrics and electronic key card granted her access to a heavy door with guards on both sides.
-At the end of the T-shaped hall, she turned left and entered the stairwell.
-One floor down, in the first basement, a set of fire-proofed double doors were painted in two words: CRIMES DIVISION, and she pushed them open.
+She walked around the grid of glass cubicles to the back, where her biometrics and electronic key card granted her access to a heavy door with overweight guards on both sides.
+At the end of the T-shaped hall, she turned left and then right again, where she entered an elevator.
+She swiped her key card a second time and pressed the button for Basement Level 2, and found her way to a long, high-ceilinged hall that seemed to go on forever.
+Her footsteps echoed off the slab walls, which were empty and nearly featureless until halfway down, where a set of heavy, fire-proofed double doors were painted sideways with the words:

-“It’s my toaster,” an older woman explained to the nearest Crimes Division agent, a short, stocky woman that Shirley hadn’t met.
+“It’s my toaster,” an older woman on a tall video screen explained to the nearest Crimes Division agent, a short, stocky woman with thick glasses that Shirley hadn’t met.
 “It’s become sentient.
 Or intelligent.
 I’m not sure which.
 Perhaps you could explain that,” she suggested earnestly.

 “Because it’s an artist.”
-The elderly woman pulled a large Ziplock bag from her purse.
-It was full of toast onto which various images had been crudely burned.
+The elderly woman lifted a large Ziplock bag full of toast onto which various images had been crudely burned.

 Agent Quinn was talking on the phone two desks down.